 The listing of courses contained in any University bulletin, catalog, or schedule is by way of announcement only and shall not be regarded as an offer of contract.
-The University expressly reserves the right to (1) add or delete courses from its offerings, (2) change times or locations, (3) change academic calendars without notice, (4) cancel any course for insufficient registration, or (5) revise or change rules, charges fees, schedules, courses, requirements for degrees and any other policy or regulation affecting students, including, but not limited to, evaluation standards, whenever the same is considered to be in the best interests of the University.
+The University expressly reserves the right to (1) add or delete courses from its offerings, (2) change times or locations, (3) change academic calendars without notice, (4) cancel any course for insufficient registration, or (5) revise or change rules, charges/fees, schedules, courses, requirements for degrees and any other policy or regulation affecting students, including, but not limited to, evaluation standards, whenever the same is considered to be in the best interests of the University.

-This catalog is in effect beginning with the 2006-2007 academic year.
+This catalog is in effect beginning with the 2007-2008 academic year.
 A student must, however, meet the requirements from one catalog only rather than choosing a portion from one catalog and the remainder from another.

-If a student takes longer than four calendar years to complete a degree, UNK reserves the right to require the student to meet the more recent requirements for graduation.
+If a student has not taken courses for more than four calendar years, the student must reapply.
+If the student is seeking a degree, UNK reserves the right to require the student to meet the more recent requirements for graduation.
 Curriculum changes or modifications require that all new program requirements be met regardless of course work previously completed.